 6. Noise Pollution

-7. Your Cavy Has Mistaken You for Food
+7. Your Guinea Pig Has Mistaken You for Food

 Yep, even such things can happen.
 Remember to wash your hands every time before handling your guinea pig.
 And not just for health reasons.
-In case your hands smell like food that the cavy is used to or hay, for example, the little fellow might bite you simply because it had mistaken your fingers for food J
+In case your hands smell like food that the guinea pig is used to or hay, for example, the little fellow might bite you simply because it had mistaken your fingers for food.

-8. The Cavy Just Wants to Be Left Alone
+8. The Guinea Pig Just Wants to Be Left Alone

 9. Consider Getting a Bigger Cage